Harry V. Quadracci: Career

-Work at Krueger
+Krueger

-Quadracci worked at W.A.Krueger, but eventually left when a managerial disagreement led to a strike.
+Quadracci eventually left W.A.Krueger, when a managerial disagreement led to a strike.
 He was not included when the president of the company reached a settlement, and he felt the negotiating was done behind his back.
 He interpreted it as a signal that he would not eventually fulfill the role as president of the company.
 He then left to form his own company.